Zeus Performance Impressions

 I have to be very fair here because PLUSSOUND makes some killer cable designs and the Tri-Silver is one of them.
 The braiding is so tight, the demanding effect of the PVC jacket makes it virtually noise-free and the clever use of wood in the splitter makes it remarkably light.
 It looks fantastic.

 The Zeus does look a little subdued in comparison with the more traditional carbon fiber printed gunmetal barrels and connectors.
-However, what it has got going for it, is the size and weight.
+However, what it has going for it, is the size and weight.

 Despite being a larger AWG, the 4-wire build is much thinner and more manageable.
 Not that I think the Tri-Silver is difficult, far from it.
 Rather, physics is at play here and in favor of the smaller Zeus.

 The weight gap is not huge, not like the Code 51 difference.
 The use of rosewood for the splitter on this sample helps reduce the Tri-Silver weight a lot.
-However, if you go for an alloy splitter on the Tri-Silver it is going to weight a lot more.
+However, if you go for an alloy splitter on the Tri-Silver it is going to weigh a lot more.

 Performance